This post may contain affiliate links. See our disclosure policy.

 - Royal Icing Recipe

-Do you ever wonder how bakeries get that smooth, perfect icing on cookies?
-They are gorgeous and can look really complicated.
+Have you ever wondered how professional “cookiers” get that smooth, perfect icing on cookies?
+It’s like little works of art on every cookie.
+They are gorgeous and look really complicated.
 But here’s a secret: they aren’t complicated at all.
 In fact, this smooth royal icing and flood icing recipe is simple to make and easy to use.
-It’s perfect for decorating cut out cookies.
+It’s perfect for decorating any kind of cut out cookies.

 - Powdered Sugar (aka confectioners’ sugar) – this will be the bulk of your icing.
 You MUST sift the powdered sugar if you want to have the perfect consistency.